Cleft Lip and Palate

 Technologies for real-time feedback include the following:

-• Low-tech tools for targeting PSNE:
+• Low-tech or no-tech tools for targeting phoneme-specific nasal emission, such as

-• Dental mirror placed under the nose
+• a dental mirror placed under the nose,

-• Stethoscope (placed against side of nose)
+• a stethoscope (placed against the side of the nose), and

 Early Speech and Language Intervention